aranair/aranair.github.io/source/posts/2016-12-14-aws-emr-pig-index-into-elasticsearch.html.markdown

 You could do many different variations of ETL in Pig Script.
 For instance, you can combine some of the columns into one column.

-I've found that in Pig `v0.12.0`, concating of multiple columns is quite finicky because you can not combine multiple columns at one time; it has to be sequential.
+I've found that in Pig `v0.12.0`, concatenation of multiple columns is quite finicky because you can't combine multiple columns at one time; it has to be sequential like this:

 ```pig
 d = FOREACH raw_data